 (iii) 120ms at 132kV and below

-but this shall not prevent the GB Code User or NGET from selecting a shorter fault clearance time on its own Plant and Apparatus provided Discrimination is achieved.
+but this shall not prevent the GB Code User or the Relevant Transmission Licensee from selecting a shorter fault clearance time on its own Plant and Apparatus provided Discrimination is achieved.

 For the purpose of establishing the Protection requirements in accordance with CC.6.2.3.1.1 only, the point of connection of the Network Operator or Non-Embedded Customer equipment to the National Electricity Transmission System shall be deemed to be the low voltage busbars at a GB Grid Supply Point, irrespective of the ownership of the equipment at the GB Grid Supply Point.